NorbertRoller/leagend-BM6-battery-monitor-BLE-ESP32/README.md

 I might never have found the key if it weren't for this post: https://www.tarball.ca/posts/reverse-engineering-the-bm6-ble-battery-monitor/ from https://github.com/JeffWDH.
 Unfortunately, he hadn't posted it on GitHub at that time.
 So, it was challenging to find it.

-After I found Jeffs post, it was just a mattery of converting the AES-key to C and using an existing and well documented AES-Stack for ESP32.
+After I found Jeffs post, it was just a matter of converting the AES-key to C and using an existing and well documented AES-Stack for ESP32.
 Within 2 days the correct values started flowing in.

 The data the BM6 returns is AES-encrypted.
 Additionally, the app uses different keys to encrypt all data sent back to China.